 Action-effect: Main effect

-Our first aim was to examine the overall effect for action-effect.
+Our first aim was to examine the overall effect of action-effect.
 We expected the evidence to be in support of action-effect with a positive effect meaningfully different from null (null not included in confidence intervals) (H1overall).
 Specifically (see Table 2 for term elaboration):

 H1a: Action is associated with stronger negative emotion than inaction, given negative outcome.